 In November 2000, Jean Bertrand Aristide succeeded René Garcia Préval, as the next President of Haiti, winning the election by a landslide.
 He got elected under his newly formed party. " Fanmi Lavalas" (The Avalanche Family).

 One of Aristide first acts during his second term, and what will ultimately be the cause of another Coup, was his called for France to pay Haiti $21 billion in restitution for the 90 million francs, the newly independent Republic of Haiti had paid to France in return for diplomatic recognition.
 The demand was delivered to Haiti in 1834, under the government of Jean Pierre Boyer; by 12 french warships armed with 500 Canons.
 Over-matched, Haiti was forced to take out a 30 million franc loan from France to pay the first part of the indemnity, then continued to verse large sum annually to its former colony until the amount was paid in full.
 Due to inflation, the 90 million franc, absolutely equaled the calculation of Aristide in 2000.
-That amount could have never been fully paid off by France.
+France would have ever been able to pay such large sums back to its former colony.

 Just like in his first presidency, some of Aristide's plans such as higher taxes on the top 1% elite of the country, higher minimum wages for the poor, which was only 30 cents at the time; again, angered the elite class of the country.
 An opposition led and financed by the tiny rich class of Haiti started.
 While Aristide still enjoyed a popularity of nearly 70% many outrageous claim against him started to face.
-Some of them were ridiculous but believed by many in Haiti.
+Some of them were ridiculous but believed by many in Haiti and in the international media.
+He was thought to be an accomplice to (if not directly responsible for) every crime - drugs trafficking, political assassinations and the dead dogs in the street.
+Could this be the man who received the 1996 UNESCO prize for human rights education?

-As the opposition grew, western powers such as the United States, Canada and France played leading roles in forcing hundreds of millions of dollars to be cut off to Haiti, while bolstering the opposition.
+As the opposition grew, western powers such as the United States, Canada and France played leading roles in forcing hundreds of millions of dollars to be cut off to Haiti, while bolstering the opposition with money, arms and munitions.

 In February of 2004, Buteur Metayer, blame Aristide for the assassination of his brother, who was believed to be a gang member; joined the opposition and formed a rebellious group " The National Revolutionary Front for the Liberation and Reconstruction of Haiti" joined by other groups, the rebels armed by the US, as it would later be discovered during a US Congressional hearings; quickly took control of Northern Haiti, and threatened to take over the Capital.